FreeRTOS/FreeRTOS-Cellular-Interface/README.md

 4. Build these software components with your application and execute.

-We also provide [Demos for FreeRTOS-Cellular-Interface on Windows simulator](https://github.com/FreeRTOS/FreeRTOS/tree/main/FreeRTOS-Plus/Demo/FreeRTOS_Cellular_Interface_Windows_Simulator) as references for these three example Implementations.
+We also provide [Demos for FreeRTOS-Cellular-Interface on Windows simulator](https://github.com/FreeRTOS/FreeRTOS/tree/main/FreeRTOS-Plus/Demo/FreeRTOS_Cellular_Interface_Windows_Simulator) as references for these three cellular modems example implementations.

 ## Building Unit Tests